kylasweb/ashokachakra/README.md

 What is Ashoka Chakra?
 -------------

 Ashoka Chakra is a decentralized blockchain project built on Bitcoin's UTXO model, with support for Ethereum Virtual Machine based smart contracts, and secured by a proof of stake consensus model.
 It achieves this through the revolutionary Account Abstraction Layer which allows the EVM to communicate with Qtum's Bitcoin-like UTXO blockchain.
-For more general information about Qtum as well as links to join our community, go to https://qtum.org
+For more general information about Ashoka Chakra as well as links to join our community, go to https://accoin.one

 Welcome to the Ashoka Chakra Main Network.
 This is the main network where the tokens hold value and should be guarded very carefully.
 If you are testing the network, or developing unstable software on Ashoka Chakra, we highly recommend using either testnet or regtest mode.